GIS-S-mart/Welcome/README.md

 - [Welcome - Open Science Benchmarking in Engineering Research ](https://github.com/GIS-S-mart/Welcome)
 - [Discussions on Benchmark 1 - Model-Based Systems Engineering for Validation and Verification](https://github.com/GIS-S-mart/Benchmark-1_Model-Based_Systems_Engineering_for_Validation_and_Verification)

 ## Contribution Process

 _*Willing to be active with us?
 Follow this contribution process!*_

-To contribute to the ..., you can:
+To contribute to the open science benchmarking environment for engineering research, you can:

-- Post on issues page and briefly outline the changes you plan to make (create new benchmark repository, add dataset, suggest metrics, etc.)
 - If you are looking for input on what to contribute, brows the issues with the Requests or Bug label
+- If you want to create a new benchmark, post on issues page and briefly outline the changes you plan to make
+- If you want to share a new dataset for testing, and post on issues page of the right repository and briefly outline the changes you plan to make
+- If you want to submit a new solution to an existing benchmark problem, submit your sources to the right repository
+- If you want to add a new measure of performance to an existing benchmark problem,post on issues page and briefly outline the changes you plan to make

 ## Project team